c-salmon/c-salmon/README.md

 She knew another world of university was out there but didn’t feel as if she’d ever choose it.<br>
 She then realized however that maybe it was that world not choosing her.<br>
 Days passed and she got enveloped and wrapped around something else, someone else.<br>
-It felt like she was suffocating but at the same time with something so warm and cozy where she never wanted to leave.<br>
+It felt like she was suffocating but at the same time with something so warm and tender to where she never wanted to leave.<br>
-The red yarn started unraveling and soon she was left with just herself again..<br>
+However, the red yarn started unraveling and soon she was left with just herself again..<br>
 Navigating how to be alone with herself, once again.<br>
 She went to Spain and tried to only think of herself for once on the flight.<br> <br>
-3400 miles away, there was a boy packing a duffel bag getting ready to go back to university.<br>
+3400 miles away, there was a boy packing a duffel bag getting ready to go back to school out west.<br>
 He went into his car and waited for the car to warm up.<br>
 </p>
   </div>